 Spinach is best available during the winter season.
 In the markets, buy fresh leaves featuring dark green color, vitality, and crispiness.
 Avoid those with dull/sunken leaves, yellow discoloration, and spots.

 Although it can be stored in the refrigerator for up to a week, fresh leaves should be eaten at the earliest in order to get maximum nutrition benefits.

-Wash leaves in cold water before using in cooking.
+Wash leaves in cold water before using them in cooking.
 Gently pat them dry using a tissue or soft cloth.
 Trim away tough stems.
 Raw leaves can be either chopped or used as they are in a variety of recipes.